 Palmetto School of Career Development's courses are designed to be fast-paced and focused on the training you'll need to obtain a career in a high-demand field.
 The process is simple:

 Attend our Dental Chairside Assisting Course and complete all of the assignments, quizzes, and tests associated with that course.

 Take the Radiology (RHS), Infection Control (ICE), and Anatomy, Morphology and Physiology (AMP) exams through the Dental Assisting National Board (DANB).

-Begin working in a dental office and, after 300 hours on the job, apply for the National Entry Level Dental Assistant (NELDA) certification.
+Apply to work in a dental office.
+After obtaining employment, spend 300 hours on the job, and then apply for the National Entry Level Dental Assistant (NELDA) certification.